 This can range from a small, painless lump to a large, infected growth.
 If a doctor diagnoses it, they may call it an epidermoid cyst or a pilonidal cyst.

 Ingrown hairs are not usually dangerous, but they can be intensely painful.
 If an infection is left untreated, it may worsen or travel to the blood.

-Usually, cysts do not hurt unless they become infected.
-An infected cyst may be red, itchy, and very tender.
+Usually, cysts do not hurt unless an infection develops.
+An infected cyst may be red, itchy, and tender.

 - Keep the cyst and the area around it clean at all times.